All Episodes

 We will attend to that in the course of these three hours.

-Uh breaking from the from the police blotter from the police blotter in the Washington Post.
+1-800-282-2882 breaking from the from the police blotter.

 Asked about media reports saying that authorities were looking into the incident, Gwendolyn Crump, the police spokeswoman, responded early Wednesday, yes, we are investigating this matter.

-Now, in the firearms regulations, the DC code stipulates that, quote, no person in the district shall possess, sell or transfer any large capacity ammunition feeding device, unquote, whether or not it is attached to a firearm.
+Now in the firearms regulations the DC Code stipulates that, quote, no person in the district shall possess, sell or transfer any large capacity ammunition feeding device, unquote whether or not it is attached to a firearm.

-So David Gregory is now looking at underneath the uh uh as an example of the crackdown on uh guns that uh liberals have been advocating for years, David Gregory is now looking at five to fifteen years in jail or whatever it is uh for for uh illegal uh possession of a high capacity ammunition magazine or whatever DC crime he has uh committed.
+David Gregory is now looking at five to fifteen years in jail, or whatever it is for, for illegal possession of a high-capacity ammunition magazine or whatever DC crime he has committed.

-Almost every issue in the United States uh boils down to a class issue, and it comes to really whether you think of yourselves as among the ruling class or among the subjects.
+Almost every issue in the United States boils down to a class issue, and it comes to really whether you think of yourselves as among the ruling class or among the subjects.

-So obviously, obviously, whatever laws there might be about magazine clips, it shouldn't apply to a media grandee uh producing one on TV for the purpose of chastising uh the head of the NRA about it.
+So obviously, obviously, whatever laws there might be about magazine clips, it shouldn't apply to a media grandee producing one on TV for the purpose of chastising the head of the NRA about it.

 I don't know.

-And actually it is quite if it is illegal, they should prosecute him, by the way.
+And actually, it is quite, if it is illegal, they should prosecute him, by the way.

-Uh basically they're uh the the the argument is that if a liberal says something, that's fine.
+Basically, the argument is that if a liberal says something, that's fine.

 If a guy who's not a liberal says something, he should be hauled into court.